tyconsulting/blog.tyang.github.io/_posts/2022/2022-12-11-azure-bicep-modules-for-azure-policy.md

 This sample bicep template requires parameter inputs, which can be defined in a parameter file.
 It adds the `assignedBy` metadata to existing assignment metadata, and similar to the Policy Initiative sample, it replaces the `{policyLocationResourceId}` token with the `definitionSourceManagementGroupId` parameter.

->>NOTE: The sample template above is located [here](https://github.com/tyconsulting/azurepolicy/blob/master/bicep/templates/PolicyAssignments/main.bicep)
+>**NOTE**: The sample template above is located [here](https://github.com/tyconsulting/azurepolicy/blob/master/bicep/templates/PolicyAssignments/main.bicep)

 ## Conclusion